videmsky/markdown-cv/index.md

 ## About

-I am a technologist, surfer of waves, and a proud father of three.
+I am a technologist mastering the art and science of supporting the sales cycle with business acumen, solid technical chops, and a sincere interest in the success of my customers.
 I love building things that matter, working with healthy teams, and surprising & delighting the world with the result.

 As a customer facing engineer, I possess a natural ease and comfort working with prospects and customers who are technical experts in their respective domains.
 I succinctly translate highly technical products and capabilities to managers and procurement executives.
 I enjoy being an ambassador for the company at conferences and workshops.
 I’ve been told I possess an uncanny patience with the many moods of customers.